Podman vs Docker: What Are the Differences?

 1. Daemon vs Daemonless

 • Docker: Utilizes a central daemon to handle container management.
 If the Docker daemon crashes, all containers managed by it will stop working.
-This architectural choice introduces a single point of failure.
+This architectural choice introduces a single point of failure, similar to how some monolithic frontend applications can become unstable if a core component fails.

 2. Root Access

 • Docker: Requires root privileges to run, meaning it has access across an entire system.
-This elevates the risk in the event of a vulnerability.
+This elevates the risk in the event of a vulnerability, much like how unrestricted access in a frontend application can lead to security issues.

 • Podman: Allows container management without needing root access.
-By running rootless containers, Podman enhances system security.
+By running rootless containers, Podman enhances system security, similar to how proper data binding and event handling in frontend frameworks can prevent unauthorized access.

 3. Kubernetes Integration